joelsonderegger/twitterbitcoin/README.md

 # twitterbitcoin
 This a HSG student project for the course Software Engineering for Economists (7,610,1.00).

-The goal of this application goal is to:
+The goal of this project is to:
+Quantify the effects of Twitter bullishness on the Bitcoin price index.

 ## Built with
 * Python